chrisgrieser/shimmering-focus/README.md

 - Toggle folding of URLs (Source Mode)
 - Toggle between reduced and original image size (reduced size can be set in the respective style setting)
+- Toggle readable line length (requires the `Readable line length` setting in Obsidian to be enabled.)

 ## Create your own color scheme
 With *Shimmering Focus*, you can create your own color scheme with this CSS